Cover photo from Skinos Mastiha Official Website

 What is the Mastiha tree?

 Mastiha trees are known as the “Crying Tree.”
 They are predominantly only cultivated in one place in the world: the small island of Chios.
 The unique microclimate is the only one that can produce the aromatic resin needed to make Mastiha spirits.
-Harvesting takes place only one time per year during June and July.
+Harvesting takes place only once per year, during June and July.
 The process consists of several “prickings,” and it takes several weeks to extract mastiha teardrops.
 The tree is “crying out” the Mastiha resins that take 10 to 20 days to get solid and collected.

 Attaining the resin